NetApp/harvest/docs/install/containers.md

 - Harvest dashboards are automatically imported and setup in Grafana with a Prometheus data source
 - A separate poller container is created for each monitored cluster
 - All pollers are automatically added as Prometheus scrape targets

-### Download and untar

-- Download the latest version of [Harvest](https://netapp.github.io/harvest/latest/install/native/), untar, and cd into the harvest directory.

 ### Setup harvest.yml